 - Have completed a FAFSA and be eligible to receive federal financial aid;

-- As of the end of the 1st Academic Year: meet satisfactory academic progress requirements toward a degree or certificate as determined by the institution;
+- As of the end of the 1st Academic Year: meet satisfactory academic progress requirements toward a degree as determined by the institution;

 - As of the end of the 2nd and Subsequent Academic Years: complete at least 75 percent of the semester credit hours attempted in the most recent academic year and have a cumulative GPA of at least a 2.5 on a 4.0 scale (or the equivalent) on all course work previously attempted at institutions of higher education;